 The proposed path and potential interchanges for the to be built sections are in the map below:5

 The plans for the US 401 to Murchison Road section indicated the route will become full I-295 upon the project's completion and also listed exit numbers that will be placed at all interchanges from the vicinity of Bragg Blvd back to I-95.
 The new 2014 project plans indicate the route will be signed as NC 295 and slightly altered the exit numbers.
 Exit numbers as of December 2015 have appeared on the segment between Bragg Blvd. and Murchison Road.
-The remaining exit numbers are to be installed after the segment from US 401 to Murchison Road is opened on August 11, 2016.
+The remaining exit numbers were installed after the segment from US 401 to Murchison Road opened on August 11, 2016.

-The new exit number plan, including the to be constructed section to
+The new exit number plan, including the to be constructed section to Cliffdale Road, is9: [Open as of September 2018]

 Exit 34 Interstate 95